Holland tops Pujols, Cards; Texas ties Series at 2

 A day after Pujols produced arguably the greatest hitting show in postseason history, tying Series records with three home runs, six RBIs and five hits during the Cardinals' romp, Holland emerged as the unlikely star.

 Holland got a big cheer when he took the mound in the ninth and was still throwing 96 mph.
-With the crowd chanting his name, he walked Rafael Furcal and left after 8 1-3 innings.
-He tipped his cap and waved to the fans as he walked off.
+With the crowd chanting his name, he walked Rafael Furcal and was pulled by Washington after a long talk on the mound.

 "I was begging to stay out there," he said.
 "I said, 'I'll give it everything I've got.
 I can get the double play.'